UDST/urbansim/docs/examples.rst

     ytransform: np.exp

-Notice that the parameters ``name``, ``fit_filters``, ``predict_filters``, ``model_expression``, and ``y_transform`` are the exact same parameters provided to the `RegressionModel object <models/regression.html#urbansim.models.regression.RegressionModel>`_ in the api.
+Notice that the parameters ``name``, ``fit_filters``, ``predict_filters``, ``model_expression``, and ``y_transform`` are the exact same parameters provided to the `RegressionModel object <models/statistical.html#urbansim.models.regression.RegressionModel>`_ in the api.
 This is by design, so that the API documentation also documents the configuration files although an example configuration is a great place to get started while using the API pages as a reference.

-YAML configuration files currently can also be used to define location choice models and even accessibility variables, and in theory can be added to any UrbanSim model that supports `from_yaml <file:///Users/ffoti/src/urbansim/docs/_build/html/models/regression.html#urbansim.models.regression.RegressionModel.from_yaml>`_ and `to_yaml <models/regression.html#urbansim.models.regression.RegressionModel.to_yaml>`_ methods.
+YAML configuration files currently can also be used to define location choice models and even accessibility variables, and in theory can be added to any UrbanSim model that supports `YAML persistence <models/statistical.html#yaml-persistence>`_ as described in the API docs.
 Using configuration files specified in YAML also allows interactivity with the `UrbanSim web portal <https://github.com/synthicity/usui>`_, which is one of the main reasons for following this architecture.

 As can be seen, these configuration files are a great way to separate specification of the model from the actual infrastructure that stores and uses these configuration files and the data which gets passed to the models, both of which are defined in the ``models.py`` file.
 As stated before, ``models.py`` entry points define the structure of the simulation while the YAML files are used to configure the models.